 You’re arriving in a new city, with two suitcases and a confirmation email for your place to stay.
 You hop in a taxi, head to the address, and the building manager says there’s no booking under your name.
 In that moment, you’d feel betrayed.
-Having flashbacks of what went wrong.
+You have flashbacks of what went wrong.
 Are you aware that approximately 57% of students have encountered fraud or theft by scammers?
 The risk of these student accommodation scams increases during the freshers’ season when everyone is rushing to secure housing.

 The UK Government’s Stop!
 Think Fraud campaign warns that students are prime targets and urges young people to stay alert before sharing personal or financial details.
 In this blog, we’ll help you recognise common housing scams, red flags, how to verify legitimate accommodation sites, what to do if you’ve been scammed, and tips to avoid these scams.